-While the paint was still wet, Luke sprinkled red and pink glitter all over the hearts.
+While the paint was still wet, my son sprinkled red and pink glitter all over the hearts.

 After dumping off the excess glitter, we used the leftover red and pink paint and an old toothbrush to splatter some paint all over the paper.
 It looks so pretty glued onto a red background.

 I know it’s hard to see how pretty the glitter looks in a picture, but it’s vibrant and beautiful!